Oenothera macrocarpa

 Oenothera macrocarpa (syn.
 Oenothera missouriensis), the bigfruit evening primrose, Ozark sundrops, Missouri evening primrose, or Missouri primrose, is a species of flowering plant in the evening primrose family Onagraceae, native to northeast Mexico and the south-central United States, where it is found in calcareous prairies and limestone outcrops.

 Description

 This herbaceous perennial produces a red stem up to 18 in in height.
 The plant can sprawl along the ground up to 2 ft.
 Leaves are long and narrow, about 6 in long by 1 in across, and are densely crowded in an alternate arrangement along the stem.
 They have either smooth margins or broadly spaced teeth and are hairy.

 The large flowers, up to 5 in across, are cup shaped with four petals, canary yellow, and have a mild fragrance.
 They are produced in great numbers from early to mid summer.
 The flowers last for one day, opening in the evening and closing the following morning.
-The seed pods are 4-winged and 52-75 mm long.
+Each flower has a very long floral tube 10–11 cm in length, The seed pods are 4-winged and 52-75 mm long.